 skip to content

-Nature has built a multitude of impressive catalysts and molecular machineries that cannot be replicated in the lab.
-We want to combine the strengths of nature with the progress of materials chemistry to develop biohybrid devices that can more sustainably generate and store renewable energy.
-Such biohybrid devices are different to state-of-the-art solid state technology because they exploit Earth-abundant and environmentally friendly bio-materials that have a wide catalytic repertoire, are self-renewing and robust, and operates efficiently in diverse terrains and environmental conditions.
+Nature has built a multitude of impressive catalysts and molecular machineries that cannot be replicated in the lab, whilst materials science offers many components with new-to-nature functionalities.
+We blend biology with materials chemistry to develop bio-hybrid systems that can sustainably generate renewable electricity and/or chemicals more efficiently than what is possible in classical bioenergy technologies.
+They also offer distinct advantages over state-of-the-art solid state technology because they leverage earth-abundant and eco-friendly bio-materials that have a wide catalytic repertoire, are self-renewing and robust, and operates efficiently in diverse terrains and environmental conditions.
+Towards this, we are building bio-photoelectrochemical devices and artificial cells with new solar-to-chemical conversion capabilities.

 3D printing of (photo)electrodes

-The choice of electrodes used in any (photo)electrochemical and electrocatalytic system matters enormously.
-In particular, the macro-architecture of the electrode, the nano-roughness of the surfaces, and the material properties of the electrode can all influence the overall performance.
-We explore 3D printing and other state-of-the-art fabrication methods to tailor electrodes and electrochemical cells to host various electrocatalysts.
-Coupled with this, we collaborate with others to develop novel electrochemical approaches to characterise complex 3D electrode structures in ways that classical electron microscopy and imaging techniques cannot probe.
-We also employ machine learning to model ideal electrode structures.
+The choice of electrodes used in any electrochemical and electrosynthetic device matters enormously.
+In particular, the macro-architecture of the electrode, the nano-roughness of the surfaces, and the material properties of the electrode can each influence the overall performance.
+We explore 3D-printing and other state-of-the-art fabrication methods to tailor electrodes and electrochemical devices to enhance the performance of electrocatalysts with complex requirements - like living cells.
+Coupled with this, we collaborate with others to develop novel approaches to characterise complex 3D electrode structures in ways that classical electron microscopy and imaging techniques cannot probe.
+We also employ machine learning and modelling to deduce ideal electrode structures.

 Photosynthesis on an electrode